DataDog/integrations-core/system_core/README.md

 This check collects the number of CPU cores on a host and CPU times (i.e. system, user, idle, etc).

 ## Setup

+Follow the instructions below to install and configure this check for an Agent running on a host.
+For containerized environments, see the [Autodiscovery Integration Templates][9] for guidance on applying these instructions.

 ### Installation

 The system_core check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.